 Unclean sex toys.
 Dildos, vibrators, and other items that are used during sex should be washed before and after use between partners.
 Be careful with them so they don’t cut your skin and cause you or your partner to bleed.

 Mental health.
-Women who have depression, anxiety, or posttraumatic stress disorder may be less likely to get HIV care and keep up with it.
+Women who have depression, anxiety, or posttraumatic stress disorder may be more likely to acquire HIV, and once infected, they are less likely to get HIV care and keep up with it.

 Existing STDs.
-If you’ve been diagnosed or treated for gonorrhea or syphilis, the likelihood of getting HIV – or passing it to your partner – is greater than in someone who doesn’t have these sexually transmitted diseases.
+If you’ve been diagnosed or treated for chlamydia, gonorrhea, or syphilis, the likelihood of getting HIV – or passing it to your partner – is greater than in someone who doesn’t have these sexually transmitted diseases.

 Intimate partner violence.
 Women who experience physical, emotional, or sexual violence may be forced to have sex without a condom.
 Constant stress brought on by your partner’s abuse may lead you to become involved in other risky behaviors that make you vulnerable to getting the virus.
 You have the right to refuse sex, to consent to have sex with women or men, and to have safer sex.